Which Symptoms Must Be Reported To A Manager? The Shocking Truth Revealed!

 1. Identify the Symptom

 Start by asking yourself: What’s the exact issue?
 Write it down.
-Keep the description objective—avoid emotional language like “I feel awful.”
-Instead, note specific observations: “I’ve been experiencing throbbing headaches every time I stare at the screen for more than 45 minutes.
+But keep the description objective—avoid emotional language like “I feel awful. ” Instead, note specific observations: “I’ve been experiencing throbbing headaches every time I stare at the screen for more than 45 minutes.

 2. Gauge Severity and Frequency